 Telecommunications and biomedical technology industries, as well as mining, construction, real estate and tourism provide Denver with a strong job market and economy.
 An estimated 30,000 new jobs will be available in 2019, and projected personal income is expected to rise 5.2%.
 Colorado is a top ten state in employment growth, and the state economy was ranked #1 by 24/7 Wall Street.

 The Denver Center for the Performing Arts is an award-winning complex of eight theaters which offers everything from touring Broadway productions to opera to ballet to small local theater.
 There is also a thriving music scene, from local performance halls to arguably the world’s best outdoor venue, Red Rocks Amphitheater.
-The Denver Art Museum is home to extensive art collections and is visited by world-class exhibitions, while the nearby Santa Fe Arts District is the heart of Denver’s art gallery scene.
+The Denver Art Museum is home to extensive art collections and is visited by world-class exhibitions, while the nearby Art District on Santa Fe is the heart of Denver’s art gallery scene.

 Colorado is ranked the nation’s number one state in physical activity and has the lowest obesity rate.
 Outdoor activity is huge; the Denver Metro area boasts over 50,000 acres of parks, trails, golf courses, and playgrounds and experiences over 300 days of sunshine each year.
 In addition to offering spectacular views, the nearby Rocky Mountains provide opportunities for various activities including hiking, rock-climbing, river rafting and kayaking, mountain biking, and world-class skiing and snowboarding.